NonsoSk/DATA-EXPLORATION-AND-RFM-ANALYSIS-OF-SALES-DATA/README.md

 # Introduction
 By analyzing sales dataset, we will answer the following questions:
 By analyzing the datasets related to deforestation, income groups, and regional information of countries and areas, we will answer the following questions:

+1) find out the product with the highest order and its corresponding revenue generated
+2)	Which year had the most sales?
+3)	What deal size generates the highest revenue?
+4)	What is the best moth for sales in each of the year and what month generally recorded the highest sales?
+5)	Find who the best customers are.
+   1) Top three customers that generate the highest revenue for the company?
+   2) Top three (3) customers with the highest orders
+   3) Top 3 most active / Most recent customers
+6)	Find out how many customers have been lost and how many have been gained.
+7)	What countries generate the least revenue?
+8)	What countries generate the least revenue?

+However, in the course of this analysis, I was able to ask deeper questions outside the five (5) questions above, the aim was to get detailed insights without losing sight of our primary questions.
+So moving further, we would see how these questions were answered and how each at specific times played its role.
+My goal is that by the completion of this project, we must have had a detailed understanding of the sales dataset, the revenue generated each year and by each country, the products that are mostly in demand, the status of our customers (How many have been lost, how many are on the verge of shunning, how many have been gained and how many are active and loyal) so as to know how to optimize our products and services.

+The result of our analysis could provide valuable insights for policymakers, business owners and researchers to devise strategies for business management and production of products that are in high demand.

+## I demonstrated the following skills in this project
+- Aggregate functions
+- Conditional statements (top n)
+- Critical thinking
+- Group by and order by
+- Joins
+- Problem solving
+- Select distinct, from
+- String functions
+- Subquery and CTE
+- Window functions (over, rank,)